samstokes/samstokes.github.io/source/_posts/2016-10-10-startup-engineering-part-1.markdown

 ### Sustainable speed

-Overnight success is a myth.[^overnight-success]  What you consider success is a personal matter - helped thousands of people, had a lucrative exit, [made the world a better place][better-place] - but it's probably going to take *years*.
+Overnight success is a myth.[^overnight-success]  What you consider success is a personal matter - helped thousands of people, had a lucrative exit, made the world a better place - but it's probably going to take *years*.
 Your initial launch is not success; nor is your first funding round.
 A startup is a marathon, not a sprint.[^sprint]

 [![Determined dog running]({{ "startup-engineering/determined-dog-running.jpg" | image_url }}){: .center .small}](https://www.flickr.com/photos/glaciertim/4320524072){:target="_blank"}